Creating an effective SaaS marketing strategy isn’t easy.

 And as you build your list of email subscribers, you can also include trial offers in your email marketing content, like Evernote does every time they announce a new feature.

 After all, building a list is only beneficial for your company if your subscribers eventually try out your product — so it’s in your best interest to regularly remind them of just how easy it is to do so.
+If you offer a comprehensive tool such as coworking management software, giving a free trial after a quick product demo is probably better to ensure your potential customers make the most out of it.

 Also, Waitwhile offers free accounts up to 100 guests/month for as long as customer needs, it can basically be a lifetime access, no time limitation, just the scale of usage plays a role.